Can Chickens Eat Papaya? A Complete Guide

 Step 6: Serve the Peels (Optional)

-- If the Papaya is organic and thoroughly washed, you can cut the peels into small strips and offer them.
-Chickens may peck at the skin, though not all birds will eat it.
+- If is organic and thoroughly washed, you can cut the peels into small strips and offer them.
+They may peck at the skin, though not all birds will eat it.

 Step 7: Monitor Their Response

-- Watch your flock as they enjoy the Papaya.
+- Watch your flock as they enjoy pecking at it.

-- Some chickens may take to it immediately, while others may lack interest.
+- Some may take to it immediately, while others may lack interest.

 - Remove any uneaten fruit after a few hours to avoid attracting pests.